MorganConrad/ptwd-sveltedemo/README.md

  - unrelated to the "store", slides for a presentation
  - Example of how one would structure a Markdown blog
    - md folder has the files
-   - onf folder lists them
+   - base folder lists them (vite incantation in presentation/page.js)
    - [slug] is dynamic path to an individual "blog article"

 #### game